 McMaster engineer uses microwave technology to detect concealed weapons

-Natalia Nikolova, an electrical and computer engineering professor, is part of a team of researchers funded by NATO that will be exploring ways to equip soldiers and law enforcement with gear that could detect concealed threats.
+U.S. Soldiers and Airmen, as well as soldiers from five NATO nations, parachute from a C-130J Hercules aircraft in southwestern Germany.
+McMaster researcher Natalia Nikolova is part of a team of international experts funded by NATO that will be exploring ways to equip soldiers and police officers with new technology that could detect concealed threats.

 A McMaster engineer is part of an upcoming project that will use portable radar technology to help military, police and security personnel detect concealed weapons out in the field.